-At the top of our list, Verdence Capital Advisors has more than $1.37 billion in assets under management (AUM).
-While it caters to business owners and professionals in the sports and entertainment industry, it also serves non-high-net-worth individuals, who make up the bulk of the client base - plus business entities, pension and profit-sharing plans, trusts, estates and charitable organizations.
-You don’t need a minimum account balance to work with Verdence Capital Advisors.
+At the top of our list is Verdence Capital Advisors.
+While this fee-only firm caters to business owners and professionals in the sports and entertainment industries, non-high-net-worth individuals make up the bulk of its client base.
+Business entities, pension and profit-sharing plans, trusts, estates and charitable organizations round out the firm's clientele.

 Verdence Capital Advisors Background

 Verdence Capital Advisors first opened its doors to the Hunt Valley community in 2017.
 Leo J. Kelly III is the principal owner and CEO of the business.
 In addition to its headquarters in Hunt Valley, Verdence has an branch office in Alexandria, Virginia.

 The firm offers wealth management, investment advisory and family office services, with an emphasis on its investment-related services.
 Depending on your needs, the firm can advise on needs like retirement planning, estate planning and tax preparation.